polip/ames_housing/README.md

 https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/overview

-API service is deployed to Google Cloud Ru servive on https://ames-api-576662713224.europe-west12.run.app/__docs__/
+API service is deployed to Google Cloud Run service: https://ames-api-576662713224.europe-west12.run.app/__docs__/

 You can test it using: